Assalaamu Alaikum & Peace be on you,

 MuslimFest’s journey has been a powerful one.
 Starting as a small festival that not only promoted Muslim arts and culture but put Muslims in the spotlight in a public venue during uncertain times, gave the community a positive platform to communicate its stories in a language that’s universal: art.
 With the help of the community, sponsors, and partners, MuslimFest was able to grow to support artists and youth, and create an international platform that would highlight Canadian Muslims and the vast diversity of cultures that exist under the banner of Islam.

-For MuslimFest to have made it to its 15th year, we extend our sincerest appreciation to the countless groups, sponsors, community partners and individuals for their support – MuslimFest is an event for the community and completely runs on the energy and support the community gives it.
+For the immense support we have received, we extend our sincerest appreciation to Zabiha Halal for their support these past 16 years.
+We thank the countless groups, sponsors, community partners and individuals for their support – MuslimFest is an event for the community and completely runs on the energy and support the community gives it.
 We also extend our appreciation to all levels of government that support and fund MuslimFest.
 We thank SMILE and Deen Support Services for assisting in building MuslimFest into an accessible event and supporting our commitment to become barrier-free.

 With all that said, MuslimFest has a lot further to go – our journey as an event, organization, and community is just beginning.
 We hope to grow to be a bigger platform for those that use the universal language of art and culture to share our community’s experiences and build bridges of understanding and respect between all.

-Once again, thank you for your support and for celebrating MuslimFest’s 15th year anniversary with us!
+Once again, thank you for your support and for celebrating MuslimFest 2019 with us!
 We are always eager to hear your feedback and experience of our event.
-For any comments or queries, please don’t hesitate to reach-out to us!